Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Can kids overdose on melatonin?

-Yes, kids can overdose on melatonin21 just as adults can, and the signs a child has taken too much can include an upset stomach, vomiting, diarrhea, and tiredness.
+Yes, kids can overdose on melatonin21, and the signs a child has taken too much can include an upset stomach, vomiting, diarrhea, and tiredness.

-A 10-year study found that from 2012-2021, the number of children ingesting melatonin increased by as much as 530 percent22.
-They went on to say that hospitalizations and more severe symptoms also increased during this time, though these primarily resulted from unintentional ingestions.
-Among those more severe cases, five children had to be on mechanical ventilation and two children under the age of two had died.22 However, it’s important to add that children under the age of three23 are not recommended to take melatonin.
+A 10-year study found that from 2012-2021, the number of children ingesting melatonin increased by as much as 530 percent.5 They went on to say that hospitalizations and more severe symptoms also increased during this time, though these primarily resulted from unintentional ingestions.
+Among those more severe cases, five children had to be on mechanical ventilation, and two children under the age of two had died.5

 Jill Zwarensteyn